dejourford/siem_honeypot/README.md

 <a href="https://raw.githubusercontent.com/joshmadakor1/lognpacific-public/refs/heads/main/misc/geoip-summarized.csv">View The File Here</a>

 Finally, I will leave the vulnerable device online for **24 HOURS** in order to give time for a good data set to produce good visual results for the heat map.
+Then, I will list the related MITRE ATT&CK tactics and a potential remediation plan.

 <hr>

-`Step 1`
+## Step 1) Create a virtual machine

-Create a virtual machine
+This step is the creation of a virtual machine in Azure that is running Windows 10.

 <p align="center">
 <img src="/images/create_machine.png" alt="create virtual machine" width=600/>